boostorg/redis/README.md

 * Speed as a result of simplicity

 This library is header only.
 You only have to include `aedis.hpp` in your project.
-Current dendencies are
+Current dendencies are `Boost.Asio` and `libfmt`.

-* Boost.Asio
-* libfmt

 As of C++23 this library will have no external dependencies (assuming the Networking TS gets finally merged in to the standard).

 # Example